sarsanaee/sarsanaee.github.io/about.md

 permalink: /
 ---

-I am a Linux Kernel Engineer at Huawei Research Cambridge.
+I am a Systems Architect at Huawei Research Cambridge.
 Thesedays I am interested in CXL technologies in QEMU and Kernel.

 I got my PhD from Queen Mary University of London, advised by [Gianni Antichi](https://gianniantichi.github.io/) and [Brent Stephens](https://www.cs.utah.edu/~brent/) at Utah/Google, [PhD dissertation](https://qmro.qmul.ac.uk/xmlui/handle/123456789/102618).
 I was more than fortunate to work with Gianni and Brent; they both have their own styles.